 - Access to an intuitive DEI Dashboard that allows clients to view real-time information on pay equity, salary trends, employee turnover, promotions, and more across race and gender demographics

-Together, brokers, SMBs, and PEOs can create work environments and benefits packages that respect and empower workers with diverse backgrounds.
+Together, brokers, employers, and PEOs can create work environments and benefits packages that respect and empower Black talent.

-Contact the experts at ExtensisHR today to explore how we can help you craft a robust and equitable benefits portfolio to help level the playing field for Black Americans.
+Contact the experts at ExtensisHR today to explore how we can help you craft a robust and inclusive employee benefits portfolio to help level the playing field for Black Americans.